WGLab/PennCNV/docs/articles/affy.md

-The first line is referred to as the “header” line, which contains information on the meaning of each column.
+The first line is referred to as the header line, which contains information on the meaning of each column.
 Each subsequent line contains information on one SNP per line for all individuals.

 After this file is generated, we need to split this huge file into individual signal intensity files (one for each subject), then we can follow the procedures outlined in the PennCNV tutorial, and generate the CNV calls using a similar procedure as for Illumina arrays.
 The only difference is that the HMM file (gw6.hmm) and the PFB file (affygw6.hg18.pfb and affygw5.hg18.pfb) should be used for Affymetrix CNV calling.
 Several basic steps are briefly described below:

-Use the kcolumn.pl program to split the gw6.lrr_baf.txt file, the “split 2” argument should be used, since every two columns (Log R Ratio and B Allele Frequency) should be in each output file.
+Use the kcolumn.pl program to split the gw6.lrr_baf.txt file, the split 2 argument should be used, since every two columns (Log R Ratio and B Allele Frequency) should be in each output file.
 An example is given below:

 kcolumn.pl gw6.lrr_baf.txt split 2 -tab -head 3 -name -out gw6